Getting started

 1. Install from Github

-In terminal, run:
+In terminal, run either:

 pip install git+https://github.com/Jake-Turnbull/HarmonisationDiagnostics.git